SS Richard Montgomery: Status and risk

 When the condition of the munitions was originally assessed there was concern that copper azide, an extremely sensitive explosive, would be produced through reaction between lead azide and copper from fuze components (lead azide would react with water vapour, rather than liquid water, to form hydrazoic acid, which could react with copper in the detonating cap to form copper azide).

 Critics of government assurances that the likelihood of a major explosion is remote argue that one of the fuses of the 2,600 fused-fragmentation devices could become partially flooded and undergo the reaction producing copper azide.
 A knock, such as caused by the ship breaking up further, or a collision on the busy shipping lane, could cause the copper azide to explode and trigger an explosive chain reaction detonating the bulk of the munitions.
 The Maritime and Coastguard Agency (MCA) said in 1998, "as the fuses will probably all have been flooded for many years and the sensitive compounds referred to are all soluble in water this is no longer considered to be a significant hazard".
-The British government's Receiver of Wreck commissioned a risk assessment in 1999; while unpublished, individuals who were familiar with the assessment told New Scientist magazine that it outlined five options for dealing with the wreck which were continuing to do nothing, burying the wreck in sand or concrete, or undertaking an operation or series of operations to remove the cargo.
-If the cargo was to be removed, this would involve the construction of a sandbank and ditch around the wreck to deaden any explosion that might be incurred, with the cargo then being lifted by crane and towed away underwater for disposal.
-Sheerness would be evacuated for the duration of the cargo removal.
+The British government's Receiver of Wreck commissioned a risk assessment in 1999; while it was not publicly published, individuals who were familiar with its contents told New Scientist magazine that it outlined five options for dealing with the wreck which were continuing to do nothing, burying the wreck in sand or concrete, or undertaking an operation or series of operations to remove the cargo.
+If the cargo was to be removed, this would involve Sheerness being evacuated for the duration, followed by the construction of a sandbank and ditch around the wreck to deaden any explosion that might be incurred, with the cargo then being lifted by crane and towed away underwater for disposal.
 The Maritime and Coastguard Agency convened with local and port authorities to discuss the report in 2001 and concluded that continued inaction "was not an option for much longer".